bayashi110112/inverted_pendulum/README.md

-### Two-wheeled Inverted Pendulum with potentiometer
+### Two-wheeled Inverted Pendulum

 ## Outline
-There are few references to inverted pendulum with potentiometer.
+There are few introductions of inverted pendulum using potentiometer.
 It is considered to be very unique.
 * Angle detection by potentiometer
 * Controlled by PID control